Strengthening employee engagement

 • the employee is involved in these exchanges (proposal and drafting of his/her objectives, self-assessment of his/her performance and skills, formalization of feedback to his/her manager, etc.);

 The Brazilian subsidiary also signed a corporate agreement with the employee representatives, which, in addition to the profit-sharing program, provides for the payment of an amount calculated according to the position level and subject to the achievement of defined objectives.
-This agreement also states that, if the objectives set at corporate level are exceeded, a 20% increase will be applied to profit sharing.
+This agreement also states that, if the objectives set at the corporate level are exceeded, a 20% increase will be applied to profit sharing.

-Virbac India, which consists mainly of sales and marketing teams, has implemented a recognition and reward policy based on performance metrics defined at the end of the year for the following year, and calculated through a monthly evaluation process based on quantitative and qualitative criteria.
+Virbac India, which consists mainly of sales and marketing teams, implemented a recognition and reward policy based on performance metrics defined at the end of the year for the coming year, and calculated through a monthly evaluation process based on quantitative and qualitative criteria.
 This policy has paid off by sustaining business growth year after year.
-In China, the subsidiary launched a recognition program this year to reward the hard work of employees who achieve strong performance.

 OUR RESULTS

-Performance indicators 2020 2021 2022
+Performance indicators 2021 2022 2023

-Absenteeism 2.83%* 3.09% 3.01%
+Absenteeism 3.09% 3.01% 3.45%

-Employee turnover rate 10.10% 11.2% 13.1%
+Employee turnover rate 11.2% 13.1% 14.0%

-Great Place to Work Trust Index - 73% -
+Great Place to Work Trust Index 73% - -

-Percentage of employees on payroll as of 12/31 who took at least one training course/Total headcount as of 12/31 85% 81% 72%
+Percentage of employees on payroll as of 12/31 who took at least one training course/Total headcount as of 12/31 81% 72% 77%

 HEALTH AND SAFETY AT WORK